Swanee River (1939 film)

-Swanee River is a 1939 American film directed by Sidney Lanfield and starring Don Ameche, Andrea Leeds, Al Jolson, and Felix Bressart.
-It is a biopic about Stephen Foster, a songwriter from Pittsburgh who falls in love with the South, marries a Southern girl, then is accused of sympathizing when the Civil War breaks out.
-Typical of 20th Century Fox biographical films of the time, the film was more fictional than it was factual.
+Swanee River is a 1939 American biographical musical drama film directed by Sidney Lanfield and starring Don Ameche, Andrea Leeds, Al Jolson, and Felix Bressart.
+It is a biopic about Stephen Foster, a composer from Pittsburgh who falls in love with the South, marries a Southern girl, then is accused of sympathizing when the Civil War breaks out.
+Typical of 20th Century-Fox biographical films of the time, the film was more fictional than it was factual.

 Plot

 The family of Stephen Foster (Ameche) insists that he accept a seven-dollar-a-week shipping clerk job in Cincinnati, but he prefers to write songs.
 Stephen's prospective father-in-law Andrew McDowell has no faith in Stephen, who wants to write "music from the heart of the simple people of the South."
 The struggling composer is content to sell "Oh!
 Susanna" for fifteen dollars to minstrel singer E. P. Christy and allows Christy to take credit as its writer.

 Soon, the song is sweeping the country, and Stephen follows it with "De Camptown Races" and goes on tour with Christy's troupe, called Christy's Minstrels.
 Solvent at last, Stephen marries Jane McDowell (Leeds), and a daughter Marion is born to them.
-Inspired by his wife's beauty, Stephen writes "Jeanie with the Light Brown Hair."
+Inspired by his wife's beauty, Stephen writes "Jeanie with the Light Brown Hair".

 However, Stephen's prosperity ends when his classical music fails and the advent of the Civil War brands his music as traitorous.
 When he turns to drinking, Jane leaves him, but two years later she returns to encourage him to write "Old Folks at Home."
 Stephen never hears the composition performed, however, for on the night that Christy presents the song to a New York audience, the composer dies of a heart attack.